Trebor-Huang/at/README.md

 ----

 - Tweak stuff and see what happens (get faster?)
+  - [X] I changed the free abelian group implementation to use `Data.Map.Lazy`, and it did get a bit faster on my computer.
 - Write a series of accessible articles about it (where do I put it?)
+- Dependent types?
 - Take on some unfinished plans of the original repo
+  - [ ] inverse of the Hurewicz map
-- Try to modularize stuff, such as stop exposing `Combination` internals
+- Try to modularize stuff
+  - [X] stop exposing `Combination` internals

 References
 ----------